Arkadeep455/Dark-mode-chrome-extension/README.md

 # Dark-mode-chrome-extension
-Changes the website's theme to dark mode
+The dark mode extension enhances user experience by providing a customizable and seamless transition to dark mode on various websites and applications, reducing eye strain.